Quality of Life

 Today, Fort Madison Community Hospital provides a range of inpatient and outpatient services including Rehabilitation Services, comprehensive Radiology and Diagnostic Testing, Wound Healing Center, The BirthPlace, The Women's Center, Fort Madison Physicians & Surgeons clinic, Surgery, Oncology, and Specialty Clinics.

 FMCH is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
 The hospital has received a national award for "Exceeding Patient Expectations" four years in a row.
-In addition, FMCH was named a 100 Top Hospital by Solucient in 2001 and 2003.
+In addition, FMCH was named a 100 Top Hospital by Solucient for the last 10 years.
 For more about this award winning hospital, click here.

 Fort Madison has one public library which is located at 1920 Avenue E. The library has Wireless Internet access; conference room facilities; slide projectors; screens; and overhead projectors are available for rent.
 The Library serves patrons within a twenty-mile radius.
 The library can also access materials that are available through the State of Iowa Libraries program and a nationwide network. www.fortmadison.lib.ia.us